Angel-125/BARIS/GameData/WildBlueIndustries/000BARIS/Readme.txt

 ---REVISION HISTORY---

+1.10.0
+- Updated to KSP 1.8

 1.9.0 Test Stand Mini-Game

+BE SURE TO REPLACE EXISTING BARIS BRIDGE TOO!

 New Part Capability
 - Launch Clamp: The stock Launch Clamp now contains a test stand.
 If you enable the test stand and then manipulate your vessel via the Part Action Windows or action buttons, and a part fails, then there's a chance that the part's quality will improve.
 The higher the part's quality, the less likely that it'll experience a part failure, and the less likely that it has a chance to improve.
 There's also a chance that the vessel will explode when performing tests... and the chance goes up each time that a part fails...